-Companies are leveraging the power of big data as an effective product development and marketing tactic.
-But there are some companies which are using this data to strengthen their customer service.
+Companies are leveraging the power of big data as effective product development and marketing tactic.
+But there are some companies that are using this data to strengthen their customer service.
 In other words, when customer representatives have all the right data of the customers, in front of them, then regardless of the customer query, they are in a better position to efficiently and quickly solve the issue.

 Companies not only collect a huge amount of customers’ data from their purchasing preferences but also from the websites, they often visit.
 In addition to frequency, the data also include the time and location when these customers contact their customer service and if they stay in contact with the brand through social media.

 The data that is collected by the organizations may not appear relatable and which is why it is named Big Data.
 Businesses often keenly analyze this big data so that they may make a good offer to the customers and with a more personalized touch.
 In order to predict the future, businesses must focus on sponsoring the right product to the right audience and through the right channel.

 To give you an example, Amazon worked on all the recommendations of books, toys or kitchen utensils that may help in getting their customers’ interested.
 There are also some other companies that followed the very same practice like recommending music on Spotify, shows on Netflix or even pins of Pinterest.

 The science and research industry is now being transformed by several new possibilities, brought by the Big Data.
 To give you an example, take CERN - a lab of nuclear physics with Large Hadron Collider – the most powerful and largest particle accelerator in the entire world.
 The experiments conducted to reveal the secrets of the universe – how it began and works – generate a very large amount of data.